adcomsolutions/pampy-servicenow/README.md

 ```

 #### Automatic GlideElement conversion
 If a GlideRecord is supplied to a matcher, the GlideElement properties are opportunistically converted to an equivalent JS type.
+This works for values of type String, Number, Boolean, and Date.

+This allows for strict equality checks.
+It also facilitates direct use of Pampy's built-in String/Number/Boolean/Date type matching.

+##### Caveats
-This works for values of types String, Number, Boolean, and Date.
-Unrepresentable types are converted to null (empty Dates, Journal fields, etc.).
+* Unrepresentable types are converted to null (empty Dates, Journal fields, etc.)
-We don't have direct access to GlideElement type data, so this is a "best fit" conversion process.
+* This is a "best fit" conversion process.
 It is worth noting that, sometimes, this can sometimes have unexpected side effects (like dropping leading zeroes on number strings).

-Note that GlideDuration is also converted to a Date value.
+* Note that GlideDuration is also converted to a Date value.
 In these cases, the Date generated is equal to the length of the duration field, plus the Unix epoch.

-This allows for strict equality checks.
-It also facilitates direct use of Pampy's built-in String/Number/Boolean/Date type matching.

 ##### Strict Equality on GlideRecord
 ``` javascript